Geothermal heat pump connection in a new home foundation

 In the heating mode, they can use up to 40% less energy!
+The energy might come from under our feet rather that over our heads, but like solar energy, the supply is overwhelming.
 And who can't live with that?

 The Anatomy of a Heat Pump